2020–21 Manchester City F.C. season: FA Cup

 The draw for the third round was held on 30 November 2020 by Robbie Savage and shown live on BBC One.
 The draws for the fourth and fifth round were both made on 11 January, conducted by Peter Crouch.
 The draw for the quarter-finals was held on 11 February 2021 and conducted by Karen Carney.
 The draw for the semi-finals was made, live on BBC One, by Dion Dublin on 21 March 2021.

 EFL Cup

 The draw for both the second and third rounds was confirmed on 6 September, live on Sky Sports by Phil Babb.
 The fourth round draw was conducted on 17 September 2020 by Laura Woods and Lee Hendrie live on Sky Sports.

 UEFA Champions League

 Group stage

 The group stage draw was held on 1 October 2020.

 Knockout phase

 Round of 16

 The draw for the round of 16 was held on 14 December 2020.

 Quarter-finals

 The draw for the quarter-finals was held on 19 March 2021.

 Semi-finals

-The draw for the semi-finals was held on 19 March 2021, after the quarter-final draw.
+The draw for the semi-finals was held on 19 March 2021, after the quarter-finals draw.